-There are so many things my clients cannot anticipate in this adversarial process.
-I’ll take care of the legal hassles so they can focus on their health, family and work.
+I take care of my client’s legal hassles so they can focus on their health, family, and work.

 Jim’s first job at a law firm was in the 6th grade.
 He worked for his father delivering documents to the courthouse.
 In high school his dad took him to legal seminars and talked with him about the art of practicing law.
 He always stressed the importance of taking care of each client.